 Why Does My Family Blame Me for Everything?

-Being the family scapegoat can feel like you’re carrying everyone else’s baggage—while no one notices how heavy it is for you.
+Being the family scapegoat can feel like you’re carrying everyone else’s baggage — while no one notices how heavy it is for you.

-But here’s the good news—you’re not actually the problem.
-And you don’t have to keep playing this role.
+But here’s the truth: you’re not actually the problem.

 Why Does My Family Always Blame Me?

-Blame in families works like a game of hot potato—no one wants to hold it, so they pass it along to someone else.
-And somehow, that person always ends up being you—even when you’ve done nothing wrong.
+Blame in dysfunctional families works like a game of hot potato — no one wants to hold it, so they pass it along to someone else.

 If this sounds familiar, know that it’s not a reflection of your worth—it’s a reflection of their patterns.